- Aircraft Engine Products -

 The design and development of the EPI Gen-1 powerplant (engine, PSRU, and accessory drives) was the subject of a technical presentation which EPI's CEO gave at the 1996 Advanced Engine Technology Conference (AETC).
 In December, 2006, EPI's CEO gave another AETC presentation covering various loads and stresses imposed on reciprocating engine components, and some basic mechanical engineering concepts to support the main topic.

-This section of the site gives some of the details about EPI's aircraft engine products, some critical information about the LS series of crate engines which many builders are planning to use, as well as a brief presentation about why new aircraft engine products are needed.
+This section of the site gives some of the details about various (mostly aircraft) engine products which EPI has built for specific applications, some critical information about the LS series of crate engines which many builders are planning to use, as well as a brief presentation about why new aircraft engine products are needed.

-If you are considering the use of a liquid-cooled V8 (or any other non-standard powerplant) for an aircraft you are designing or building, we strongly recommend that, in order to be as well informed as possible in the selection of an engine for your aircraft, you read and digest the information presented in the AIRCRAFT ENGINE CONVERSIONS section of this site.
+If you are considering the use any non-standard powerplant for an aircraft you are designing or building, we strongly recommend that, in order to be as well informed as possible in the selection of an engine for your aircraft, you read and digest the information presented in the AIRCRAFT ENGINE CONVERSIONS section of this site.

 Quoting from the INTRODUCTION page of that section: